Cron Jobs

 seconds.

-The username and password are the basic authentication credentials for the cron job to access the API, please keep them secret.
+The username and password are not the account password of CronJob website, but the basic authentication credentials for the cron job to access the API of the website, please keep them secret.

 - After creating the cron job, set the